suvedimukti/suvedimukti.github.io/index.md

 ---
 layout: page
 title: "About Me"
 ---

-I am a PhD Candidate in the Department of Natural Resources Management at Texas Tech University, TX.
-I finished my undergraduate degree  in Forestry [B.Sc. in forestry] from Tribhuvan University
-Pokhara Campus, Pokhara.
-I completed my Master's degree in Biology from Texas A&M Kingsville.
+I am a PhD Candidate in the Department of {% highlight c %} [Natural Resources Management](https://www.depts.ttu.edu/nrm/) {% endhighlight %} at Texas Tech University, TX.
+I finished my undergraduate degree  in Forestry [B.Sc. in forestry] from Tribhuvan University Pokhara Campus, Pokhara.
+I completed my Master's degree in Biology from Texas A&M University, Kingsville.

 During my master's degree, I served as GIS manager at Geospatial Research Lab (GSRL) at Kingsville, and taught
 1) Introduction to GIS [ GEOL ],